The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 Questions and Answers

-The CARNET Abuse service collects and processes applications related to computer security incidents and the misuse of CARNET resources.
+The CARNET Abuse service collects and processes requests related to computer security incidents and the misuse of CARNET resources.

-The basic starting point for each action is the fact stated in the received report of the incident.
+The starting point for each action is the fact stated in the received incident report.
 The Abuse Service accurately and precisely examines the available data for taking further steps.
-Each submission is classified according to the specified division of the incidents.
-If the Service receives a report indicating a number of potential offenses, the first to be processed is the one assessed as the most serious.
-The Service respects the privacy of the user and the data is processed in the manner described in the rules of the Service.
-The Service sends data to third persons solely based on the court order or at the request of the police during the investigation procedure.
+Each submission is classified according to the specified incident categories.
+If the Service receives a report indicating multiple potential offenses, the one assessed as most serious is processed first.
+The Service respects user privacy, and data is processed in the manner described in the Service's rules.
+The Service sends data to third parties solely based on a court order or at the request of the police during an investigation.
 All correspondence is archived.

 Computer incidents are sent via e-mail only to abuse@carnet.hr.